+Glaucoma in dogs is common, and can rob your dog of his ability to see.
 If there’s a chance you can save or improve your dog’s eyesight, shouldn’t you take it?

-What Is Glaucoma?
+What Is Glaucoma In Dogs?

-Inside the eyes, in between the lens and the cornea, there’s a thick, clear substance called aqueous humour that nourishes the eye tissues and helps the eye keep its round shape.
+Glaucoma is a condition that’s caused by increased pressure in your dog’s eyes.
+Inside the eyes, between the lens and cornea, there’s a thick, clear fluid called aqueous humour.
+It nourishes the eye tissues and helps the eye keep its round shape.

 There are two types of glaucoma: primary and secondary.

 - Primary Glaucoma is usually the result of genetics and can affect a healthy eye.

 - Secondary Glaucoma occurs after something else happens to the eye that blocks drainage.
 This could be an eye injury, infection or general inflammation.

 With both primary and secondary glaucoma, your dog may experience headaches.
 You’ll know your dog has a headache if you see him trying to press his head to the floor/wall to relieve pressure.
 He may also experience a decreased appetite and reduced desire to play.

 - Blinking more than usual